-(2) The amounts shown reflect the aggregate grant date fair value of all awards granted in fiscal year 2022 for financial statement reporting purposes in accordance with Financial Accounting Standards Board Topic No. ASC 718, Compensation - Stock Compensation.
-Assumptions used in the calculation of these amounts are described in Note 13, Stock-Based Compensation, to our company's consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+(2) The amounts shown reflect the aggregate grant date fair value of all awards granted in fiscal year 2023 for financial statement reporting purposes in accordance with Financial Accounting Standards Board Topic No. ASC 718, Compensation - Stock Compensation.
+Assumptions used in the calculation of these amounts are described in Note 14, Stock-Based Compensation, to our company's consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 30, 2023.

-- The company calculates the number of restricted stock units subject to an award by dividing the targeted award value by the average closing price of a share of company common stock on the Nasdaq Stock Market during the 20 trading days preceding the date of such award (the "20-day Average Price").
-For the awards of 4,833 restricted stock units to nonexecutive directors on May 27, 2022, the 20-day Average Price was \$39.32 and the stock price on the date of grant was \$41.95.
-As a newly appointed director, Mr. White received a pro-rated award on September 26, 2022, with a targeted award value of \$126,667, or 4,520 restricted stock units, based on the 20-day Average Price of \$28.02.
-The company's stock price on September 26, 2022 was \$25.68. - A summary of options and restricted stock units outstanding as of December 31, 2022 for each of our non-employee directors is as follows
+- (3) The company calculates the number of restricted stock units subject to an award by dividing the targeted award value by the average closing price of a share of company common stock on the Nasdaq Stock Market during the 20 trading days preceding the date of such award (the "20-day Average Price").
+For the awards of 6,770 restricted stock units to nonexecutive directors on May 19, 2023, the 20-day Average Price was \$28.07 and the stock price on the date of grant was \$30.56. - (4) A summary of options and restricted stock units outstanding as of December 30, 2023 for each of our non-employee directors is as follows:

 Name Stock Options Outstanding (#) Restricted Stock Units Outstanding (#)

-Raymond A. Link 4,833
+Raymond A. Link - -

-Lothar Maier 4,833
+Lothar Maier - 6,770

-Rebeca Obregon-Jimenez 4,833
+Rebeca Obregon-Jimenez - 6,770

-Sheri Rhodes 4,833
+Sheri Rhodes - 6,770

-Edward Rogas, Jr.
+Edward Rogas, Jr. - -

-Thomas St. Dennis 4,833
+Thomas St. Dennis - 6,770

-Kelley Steven-Waiss 4,833
+Kelley Steven-Waiss - 6,770

-Jorge Titinger 4,833
+Jorge Titinger - 6,770

-Brian White 4,520
+Brian White 6,770

-(5) Mr. Rogas received \$44,000 for his service as director emeritus.
-Mr. White was appointed to the Board on September 26, 2022.
+(5) Mr. Rogas received \$57,055 for his service as director emeritus.

-Other, We reimburse our directors for travel, director continuing education programs and other business expenses incurred in connection with their services as a member of our company's Board and its committees and extend coverage to them under our company's travel accident and directors' and officers' indemnity insurance policies.
+Other.
+We reimburse our directors for travel, director continuing education programs and other business expenses incurred in connection with their services as a member of our company's Board and its committees and extend coverage to them under our company's travel accident and directors' and officers' indemnity insurance policies.

 Non-executive directors may elect to receive a restricted stock award or restricted stock unit award under our 2012 Equity Incentive Plan in lieu of payment of a portion or all of the non-executive director's annual retainer based on the fair market value of our common stock on the date the annual retainer would otherwise be paid.
-None of our directors have made such an election in relation to their annual retainer for 2022.
+None of our directors have made such an election in relation to their annual retainer for 2023.

-Edward Rogas, Jr. served as a director from October 2010 to May 2021, and following the 2021 Annual Meeting, the Board exercised its authority under our corporate governance guidelines to appoint him as a director emeritus due to his specialized knowledge and expertise relevant to the business affairs and management of the company accumulated from his activities as a member of the Board of Directors of the company.
-For his service as director emeritus since May 2021, Mr. Rogas is entitled to receive the same compensation for meetings actually attended as members of the Board of Directors if he so desires, but is not entitled to receive any annual or other periodic fee or retainer paid to members of the Board.
-For fiscal 2022, Mr. Rogas received \$44,000 for his service as director emeritus.
+Edward Rogas, Jr. served as a director from October 2010 to May 2021, and following the 2021 Annual Meeting, the Board exercised its authority under our corporate governance guidelines to appoint him as a director emeritus due to his specialized knowledge and expertise relevant to the business affairs and management of the company accumulated from his activities as a member of the Board.
+For his service as director emeritus since May 2021, Mr. Rogas is entitled to receive the same compensation for meetings actually attended as members of the Board if he so desires, but is not entitled to receive any annual or other periodic fee or retainer paid to members of the Board.
+For fiscal 2023, Mr. Rogas received \$57,055 for his service as director emeritus.